d4nm0/RiffleTargetCount/README.md

 - Add my own shooting targets that I use when I shoot
 - Adding other target types
 - Potentially create a mobile app or web interface that communicates with the script to take a picture of the target
+- add the possibility that the user points this impact on the target if they are not detected

 ## Image Template